 Average temperature: 16° C

 This area can be considered the warmest among the three regions.
 The day time will be pleasant and the night time will still be chilly which might need you to keep warm sweaters for the night.
-Trashigang and Samdrup Jongkhar will still be as beautiful as in other time.
+Trashigang and Samdrup Jongkhar will still be as beautiful as at other times.

 Tour in Bhutan during November

 Bhutan has always revered Mother Nature.
-Every component of nature is believed to be the abode of a godly spirit.
+Every component of nature is believed to be the home of the godly spirit.
 It is a country where mysticism and modernity marry to form a distinct culture.

-November is a good time to visit Bhutan during peak season but still seeing less tourist.
-You can roam around and visit to the sites peacefully.
-The temperature is at the swing on this time.
-As a transition from monsoon to winter being so close to hand still the sun refuses to give up on this country.
-The days are warm, mild in temperature whereas you get chills at night.
+November is a good time to visit Bhutan during peak season but still seeing fewer tourists.
+You can roam around and visit the sites peacefully.
+The temperature is at the swing at this time.
+As a transition from monsoon to winter being so close still the bright sun warms the whole country.
+The days are warm, mild in temperature whereas the nights are cooler.
 The ground of Bhutan welcomes you with red and golden leaves falling on the ground making it look like a carpet.
-Bhutan in November is not less a reward for your bucket list.
+Bhutan in November is not less of a reward for your bucket list.

 Trekking in Bhutan during November

-Trekking in Bhutan is possible throughout the month of November.
+Trekking in Bhutan is possible throughout November.
 The best thing about Bhutan trekking is that you don’t need to have any past experience.
-There are moderate grades of trek that can be accomplished by beginners too.
+There are moderately graded trekking that can be accomplished by beginners too.
 It is a good chance to travel among fewer visitors.
-There is a pleasant weather with not even a single cloud in the sky.
-This gives a clear vista of the mountain range you came to see all along to Bhutan.
+The weather is pleasant with clear skies.
+This offers a clear vista of the mountain range you came to see all along to Bhutan.
 The trek routes will have little snow and the path is filled with more thrills.
-The trails are accessible till early December.
+The trails are accessible until early December.

-November is a good time to visit Bhutan if you’re looking forward to witness a festival in Bhutan.
-Particularly the second week will be a better time.
+Bhutan is rich in culture and celebrates several festivals throughout the year.
+November is a good time to visit Bhutan if you’re looking forward to witnessing a great number of festivals.
+Particularly the second week of November.

-Every year on 11 November, the arrival of Black-necked cranes from Tibet is celebrated.
-Black necked Crane Festival is a way of spreading awareness about conserving them and other animals.
-The festivals include various dances, performances and dramas from the local school kids.
+Every year on 11th November a festival is hosted for welcoming the birds and the celebration of the arrival of Black-necked cranes from Tibet.
+Black-necked Crane Festival is a way of spreading awareness about conserving the endangered Black-necked cranes.
+The festivals include various dances, performances, and dramas from the local school kids.
 It takes place at Gangtey Gompa, Phobjikha Valley.

-Another small 10-days festival held at a remote village north to Thimphu, Nalakhang festival is actually a dancing festival.
+Another small 10-days festival held at a remote village north to Thimphu is Nalakhang Tsechu.
+The Nalakhang festival is a dancing festival.
 Huge numbers of people from surrounding villages come to watch these dances which complete with a blessing to people by dancers with a phallus.

 Jambay Lhakhang Drup is another interesting festival of Bhutan celebrated at Jambay Lhakhang of Bumthang for 5 continuous days.
 This festival is popular for its colorful Cham dances.
-This is one of the few places that still hold the original version of Naked Dance at the evenings.
-However, this dance is not open to tourists but rest of the festival is equally great.
+This is one of the few places that still hold the original version of ritual Naked Dance in the evenings.
+However, this dance is not open to tourists but the rest of the festival is equally great.

 It is also the time for the celebration of Jakar Tshechu.
-The locals celebrate this tshechu in the Jakar Dzong or the ‘Dzong of the white bird’.
+The locals celebrate this Tshechu in the Jakar Dzong or the ‘Dzong of the white bird’.
 The dzong appears to look over the Chamkhar town and surrounding places.
 It is celebrated for 3 days.
-As other tshechus, this also includes sacred masked dance where people from all over Bhutan come here dressed in their finest.
+Like other Tshechus, this also includes sacred masked dance where people from all over Bhutan come here dressed in their finest.

 What to wear in Bhutan during November?

 November is a little cold but not exactly winter cold.
 Thus, for clothing in Bhutan during November, you’ll need some warm sweaters and light jackets as it gets colder at night.
 However, the days are still sunny and bright.
-For trekkers, layers of clothing are better so that you can add or remove clothes according to how cold or hot you feel.
+For trekkers, layers of thermal clothing are better so that you can add or remove clothes according to how cold or hot you feel.
 For this month, good strong boots are required as few places out of the cities have paved roads.
 You can also bring a hat and sunglasses to keep the sun out of your face and eyes.
-Also, November starts to get a bit windier so pack some lip balms, moisturizer and windproof jacket.
+Also, November starts to get a bit windier so pack some lip balms, moisturizers, and windproof jackets.
+It is also advised to pack cameras and power bank.

-Bhutanese food are very spicy as chilly are included in every dish.
-When you order Bhutanese meal, don’t forget to inform them about your tolerance.
-Bhutanese restaurant also serve Tibetan, Indian, Nepali, Chinese and Continental food.
-You might want to try out some of the famous Bhutanese food like Ema Datshi, Jasha Maru, Momo, etc. However, Bhutanese foods are best when served at home so see if you could eat at a local’s home.
+Bhutanese food is highly influenced by Chinese, Tibetan and Indian cuisine having a unique taste.
+Bhutanese cuisine is very spicy as chilly is not just an ingredient but a main dish of the Bhutanese culture.
+It is included in every dish.
+When you order a Bhutanese meal, don’t forget to inform them about the spice tolerance.
+Many of the Bhutanese restaurants also serve Tibetan, Indian, Nepali, Chinese and Continental food.
+You might want to try out some of the famous Bhutanese food like Ema Datshi, Jasha Maru, Momo, etc. However, Bhutanese foods are best when served at a local place where you can experience the authentic homely taste.

-Right from your entry point, you’ll find many hotels ranging from simple guest houses to luxurious guest houses.
+Right from your entry point, you’ll find many hotels ranging from simple guesthouses to luxurious guest houses.
 You can choose the best option for you according to your budget and/or interest.
-As November is a peak season, you suggest you to book your tour 3 months earlier to ensure your bookings and keep you away from dilemma.
+As November is a peak season, we suggest you book your tour 3 months earlier to ensure your bookings and keep you away from the dilemma.

-If you want to experience the true authentic lifestyle of Bhutan, we suggest you for home stays.
-You might not get all the facilities like hot water but trust us; you’ll get the best hospitality the hosts can offer you.
+If you want to experience the true authentic lifestyle of Bhutan, we suggest you for homestays.
+You might not get all the facilities like hot water but you’ll get the best hospitality the hosts can offer you.

 Transportation inside Bhutan is mostly by roads.
 All major towns and important places are connected by a good road network.
-The roads have a lot of twists and turns that slows down a vehicle as it travels.
-An average speed for road travel rarely exceeds 40 km per hour.
+The roads have a lot of twists and turn that slow down a vehicle as it travels.
+The average speed for road travel rarely exceeds 40 km per hour.

 Transportation in this season has no problem as there is no rain and no humidity.
 The public buses travel on their schedules while your private vehicle will also have no problems.

-Communication in Bhutan has very good and managed facilities.
-All the places in the country are well connected with mobile.
-Plus, most hotels provide internet access.
+At present, all of the major towns and cities in Bhutan have efficient telecommunication facilities including phone, fax, and internet service.
+Most of the hotels and accommodation units also provide email, internet, and WiFi service.
+Tourists can use public phone booths with a charge or buy a cell phone with a Bhutanese SIM card.
 You can buy a local sim card (B-Mobile or Tashi Cell) which requires an unlocked GSM phone.
 Sim cards are available at the airport and one-stop shops.
 If you carry your own phone, turn on the international roaming facilities.

-Bhutan’s currency is Ngultrum (Nu) that is equivalent to Indian Rupee.
-Bhutan widely accepts Indian Rupees except the notes of 500 and 1000.
-It is recommended to carry traveler’s cheque or cash.
+Bhutan’s currency is Ngultrum (Nu) which is equivalent to Indian Rupee.
+Bhutan widely accepts Indian Rupees except for the notes of 500 and 1000.
+It is recommended to carry a traveler’s cheque or cash.
 For credit cards, only big hotels and restaurants in large towns accept it.

 Bhutan offers immense opportunities for photographers.
-However, taking photographs inside religious institutions like dzongs and monasteries are prohibited so check with your guide for indoor photography.
+However, taking photographs inside religious institutions like dzongs and monasteries is prohibited so tourists can check with the guide for indoor photography.
 You can still capture the landscapes, panoramic views, rural life, flora and fauna, Bhutanese architecture of Dzongs and Chortens (from outside).